 After successful completion of your Initial Officer Training course, you will be posted to one of the Junior Learning and Development Officer positions within the NZ Defence College.

-Although the primary focus of the role may one of Training Development, Training Evaluation, Language Literacy and Numeracy support, or English Second Language teaching, there will be opportunities to undertake a range of other tasks.
+Although the primary focus of the role is Training Development, Training Evaluation, Language Literacy and Numeracy support, and English Second Language teaching, there will be opportunities to undertake a range of other tasks.
 These will be designed to provide exposure to some of the other areas within the NZ Defence College and will also help with your integration into the camp or base to which you are posted.

 You will attend a range of courses that will introduce you to the NZDF Systems Approach to Learning and the NZDF way of conducting business.
 In addition you will progress towards external qualifications in Adult Education, Adult Literacy and Numeracy, and English Second Language teaching.